How to Build a Budget App as a Solo Developer

 Is This Worth Building?

 The personal finance market is both large and emotional.
 People care deeply about their money, and a tool that genuinely helps them budget better creates intense loyalty.
-YNAB charges $14.99/month and has millions of users who swear by it.
-Monarch Money grew rapidly after Mint shut down.
+YNAB charges $14.99/month (or $109/year, which works out to about $9.08/month) and has millions of users who swear by it, with a 34-day free trial and no card required up front.
+Monarch Money grew rapidly after Mint shut down and prices its Core plan at $99.99/year (about $8.33/month) or $14.99/month billed monthly, with a Plus tier at $199/year and a 7-day free trial.

 The opportunity for a solo developer is building either a simpler, cheaper alternative to YNAB ($4.99/month vs $14.99) or a budget app focused on a specific audience.
 Budget tracking for freelancers with irregular income.
 Budgeting for couples.
 Budgeting for students.
 Budgeting for expats dealing with multiple currencies.
 Each niche has enough users to build a sustainable business, and each is underserved by the generic tools.